S.L.A.I.: Steel Lancer Arena International: Gameplay

 Gameplay consists of free-for-all style combat, pitting the player against computer controlled SVs.
-The object of the battle is to defeat every "rumbler" that appears in the arena, though this goal is made difficult by the fact that defeated SVs will return while you are still rumbling.
+The object of the battle is to defeat every "rumbler" that appears in the arena, though this goal is made difficult by the fact that defeated SVs will return while the player is still rumbling.
 Once every SV has been defeated, the Ranker of that arena and particular "Class Level" will arrive, made apparent by a unique statement appearing in the dialogue box at the top of the screen.
 Once the Ranker has been defeated, the player may either leave through an entrance gate, or continue play against previously defeated Wire-Heads.
 Each arena has several destructible targets which can be destroyed for money known as "Crypto Credits".
 During the course of a rumble, support crates, known as "Cubes", will be dropped into the arena at designated zones.
 Among the Cubes, there are three varieties: Green "Ammo" Cubes that replenish ammunition levels, blue "Crypto" Cubes that add to the player's winnings, and last being red and white "Armor" Cubes which restores the SV's armor levels and repairs damaged weapons.

 SVs come in five varieties.
 Protons, KHTs, Carros, Zwergs, and Hartmans.
 Three additional SVs, Molniyas, Arditos, and Elints, can be purchased from Wild Machines after completing the story.
 Each SV can hold up to four weapons, consisting of two arm weapons and two shoulder-mounted weapons.
 These include machine guns, swords, missiles, lasers, chainsaws and many other unique armaments.
 A particular sword module called a "Plasma Pulverizer" can disable an enemy's Optical Camouflage for a limited amount of time when they're hit with it.
 SVs may also be equipped with several option modules.
 O.C. or, "Optical Camouflage" will allow an SV to temporarily become invisible.
-You can purchase better models that have a longer run time and faster regeneration time.
+The player can purchase better models that have a longer run time and faster regeneration time.
 SV's can also be decorated with paint and decals.
-Also, you can buy certain items that look like an envelope called "stocks".
+Also, the player can buy certain items that look like an envelope called "stocks".
 They have a different name on each one representing a different company.
 The value of these items fluctuates over time so the player must sell and buy them at the right time.